 Clementines: Facts, Tips and Tricks

 Every December, you probably notice citrus hitting the shelves of supermarkets at low prices.
 This is because winter is citrus season, so there’s an abundance of fresh oranges, lemons, and limes.
+One of the most popular seasonal citrus fruits?
+Clementines!
+So, we’ve decided to review facts and helpful care tips for this delicious little fruit.

 1. Clementine Trees are hybrids between Mandarin Orange Trees and Sweet Orange Trees.